 In 2016 SEAM delivered the world’s first battery hybrid system to the offshore vessel Viking Energy.
 Two years later the vessel has achieved an impressive 30 per cent reduction in consumption and emissions when operating in DP mode.

 Due to the environmental and cost benefits of electric and hybrid solutions, ship propulsion is becoming steadily greener.
 The process is accelerating as new environmental regulations for ocean vessels are put into place.
 The Norwegian government, for example, requires all ferries along its coastline to be electrified by 2030.

-Founded in Norway in 1988, Westcon Power & Automation has been developing energy storage solutions since 2013.
-The company is currently implementing over 20 installations, including a system on the world’s first liquid hydrogen powered ferry.
-The company provided the power and automation systems for the zero-emission sightseeing boat Future of the Fjords, which was awarded 2018 “Ship of the Year” by SMM.
+SEAM was known as Westcon Power & Automation until 2021.
+Westcon was founded in Norway in 1988 and began developing energy storage solutions in 2013.
+The company delivered the power and automation systems for the zero-emission sightseeing boat Future of the Fjords, which was awarded 2018 “Ship of the Year” at SMM.

 Fully electric and hybrid electric propulsion systems for ocean vessels

 State-of-the-art battery technology and installations